-All orders placed before 11AM on business days, we will deliver Same Day before 5PM in the Toronto Financial District for all orders over $100, per delivery address.
+All orders placed before 11AM on business days, we will deliver Same Day before 5PM in the Toronto Financial District.
+Delivery is free for all gift baskets over $100, per delivery address.

 The Toronto Financial District is such an important piece of this great Canadian city!
 There is so much success that has grown from this part of Toronto; whether that may be the success of individuals or corporations - so much progress and prosperity has been made in the Toronto Financial District!